 We probably don’t need to review this in great detail, but — just in case you just got back from a months-long meditation retreat — there is a pandemic sweeping the globe.
 And not to sound too much like a helicopter parent, but one of the best things that you can do to keep yourself and others healthy is to wash your hands.
-The Centers for Disease Control has provided some specific hand-washing guidelines, which, by the way, you’re supposed to follow all the time, not just when we’re worried about a global health crisis.
+The Centers for Disease Control and Prevention (CDC) has provided some specific hand-washing guidelines, which, by the way, you’re supposed to follow all the time, not just when we’re worried about a global health crisis.
 We also checked in with Dr. Marie Hayag, a dermatologist and founder of 5th Avenue Aesthetics in New York City, to tell us everything we need to know about soap and hand-washing.

 Our Favorite Hand Soaps

 Beast Blue Hand Wash

 You’ve heard us singing the praises of Beast’s Tame the Beast Nut Butter, but we’re also excited about this exfoliating scrub.
 Lava rock helps keep hands extra clean, and it’s pretty great for your feet, too.